limejs/lime-cli/README.md

 If you want to know the detail to use the template, eg. felib-template, please access the template's website.

+* if you want to alias a

 And now, enjoy your project!

-## Official Templates
+## Official Templates Introduction
-* html-template, a simple html5 html template
+* [html-template](https://github.com/cuiyongjian/html-template), a simple html5 html template
 * [html5app-template](https://github.com/cuiyongjian/html5app-template), a html5 template with webpack bundle
 * [felib-template](https://github.com/cuiyongjian/felib-template), a front end library template
-* node-cmd-template, a node.js commandline programe template
+* [nodebin-template](https://github.com/cuiyongjian/nodebin-template), a node.js commandline programme template
 * vue-template, a vue.js 2.0 template
 * vue-component-template, a startup template for a `Vue Components Library` project
-* lime-cms-template, generate a website driven by lime-cms
+* limelog-template, generate a blog website driven by limelog

+## Thanks
+This project is inspired by zan-tool, thanks for youzan Inc.

 ## License
 MIT